davekilian/davekilian.github.com/_posts/2020-01-20-storage-indexing.markdown

 Well, things are never so simple.
 One problem is that we need our key/value map to persist data across reboots and power loss, but memory isn't persistent.
 Another is that memory is much more expensive per megabyte than disks are, so we will almost always have way less memory than we have disk storage; even if we use all the computer's memory, we might not have enough room to store all the data we need.

 A simple solution, then, is to selectively **cache** parts of our key/value map in memory.
 That is, the entire key/value map is stored on disk, persistently, but we also store copies of parts of the map in memory.
-If someone requests a part of the map that we happen to have in our in-memory cache, we can query the in-memory mappings and skip all disk I/O, saving a bunch of time.
+If someone requests a part of the map that we happen to have in our in-memory cache, we can query the cached copy and skip the disk I/O entirely, saving a bunch of time.
 Nice!

-Caches like these are generally built to take advantage of two observations about how users use storage systems:
+Caches like these generally take advantage of two common observations about how users use storage systems:

-* **Spatial locality of reference**: clients are likely to query key ranges nearby key ranges they previously queried
+* **Spatial locality**: clients are likely to query key ranges nearby key ranges they previously queried
-* **Temporal locality of reference**: clients are likely to revisit key ranges they recently queried
+* **Temporal locality**: clients are likely to revisit key ranges they recently queried

-Putting these together and dropping the academic-speak, the basic suggestion is as follows: when a client reads a key from the mapping, store a copy of that key/value pair as well as nearby key/value pairs in memory, in case the client comes back for the same key or a nearby key soon.
+Putting these together and dropping the academic-speak, the basic suggestion is: when a client reads a key from the mapping, store a copy of that key/value pair as well as nearby key/value pairs in memory, in case the client comes back for the same key or a nearby key soon.

-How easy is it to implement a cache on top of our two candidate map data structures?
+How easy is it to implement a cache like this on top of our two candidate map data structures?

 For hash tables, we immediately see a problem: if we want to exploit spatial locality, we need an easy way to find all keys that are 'near' the key the client just requested; but there isn't a good way to do that with a hash table, because hash tables *deliberately* scramble keys to minimize the likelihood of a hash collision: